schonlau/hammock-stata/README.md

-# hammock-stata
+# hammock
-Hammock Plot - Stata implementation
+Stata implementation of the hammock plot

-# Hammock plot

 ## Description